digitaldesigner/2weeks.ai/daily/prompt-17.md

-🐺 Ask ChatGPT to tell you about the wildlife you might see in the Arctic, especially around January.
-What unique adaptations have these animals developed for survival in such harsh conditions?
+🐺 Ask ChatGPT to tell you about the wildlife you might see in your local area, especially around this time of year.

+Ask what unique adaptations these animals have developed for survival.